jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

     return jsonify(response)
 ```

 At this point, the API to fetch customers is updated to use SQLAlchemy.
-Try it with:
+Hit the `/customers` API using curl, or use the shell script to make hitting APIs easier:

 ```sh
 ./run.sh customers